mattneary/Tarpits-Abstraction/chapters/Simulate.md

 ```

 ###Computation with Circuits
-A half-adder utilizing our simulator would look like Figure~\ref{halfAdderSimulated}.
+A half-adder utilizing our simulator would look like Figure~\ref{fig:halfAdderSimulated}.

 ```fig:halfAdderSimulated
 (let*